 The Manager is the investment manager of Royalty Pharma and its subsidiaries.
-The sole member of the Manager, Pablo Legorreta, holds an interest in us and serves as our Chief Executive Officer and Chairman of the board of directors.
+The sole member of the Manager, Pablo Legorreta, holds an interest in us and serves as our Chief Executive Officer and Chairman of our board of directors.

-In connection with the Exchange Offer Transactions (discussed in Note 1- Organization and Purpose), the Manager entered into management agreements with us and our subsidiaries, the Continuing Investors Partnerships, and with the Legacy Investors Partnerships.
 Pursuant to the Management Agreement, we pay quarterly operating and personnel expenses to the Manager or its affiliates ("Operating and Personnel Payments") equal to 6.5% of the cash receipts from royalty investments for such quarter and 0.25% of the value of our security investments under GAAP as of the end of such quarter.
-The operating and personnel payments for Old RPI, an obligation of the Legacy Investors Partnerships as a non-controlling interest in Old RPI and for which the expense is reflected in our consolidated net income, is calculated as the greater of \$1 million per quarter and 0.3125% of Royalty Investments (as defined in the limited partnership agreements of the Legacy Investor Partnerships) during the previous twelve calendar months.
+The operating and personnel payments for Old RPI, an obligation of the Legacy Investors Partnerships as a noncontrolling interest in Old RPI and for which the expense is reflected on our consolidated net income, is calculated as the greater of \$1 million per quarter and 0.3125% of Royalty Investments (as defined in the limited partnership agreements of the Legacy Investor Partnerships) during the previous twelve calendar months.

-During the three months ended March 31, 2022 and 2021, total operating and personnel payments incurred were \$41.2 million and \$35.7 million, respectively, including the amounts attributable to Old RPI, and were recognized within General and administrative expenses on the condensed consolidated statements of operations.
+During the three and six months ended June 30, 2022, total operating and personnel payments incurred were \$36.0 million and \$77.2 million, respectively, including the amounts attributable to Old RPI, and were recognized within General and administrative expenses in the condensed consolidated statements of operations.
+During the three and six months ended June 30, 2021, total operating and personnel payments incurred were \$32.4 million and \$68.1 million, respectively, including the amounts attributable to Old RPI, and were recognized within General and administrative expenses in the condensed consolidated statements of operations.